On spaces of Euclidean triangles and triangulated Euclidean surfaces: Introduction

 In \S \ref{s:surface}, we consider the case of compact surfaces endowed with singular Euclidean metrics arising from a fixed triangulation.
 We equip the set of marked such surfaces with an asymmetric metric, defined in a way that generalises the case of the space of metrics on a single triangle which we studied in the two preceding sections.
 We show that for any two points in the new space, there is a bigeodesic joining them.
 We then show that this metric is Finsler, and give an explicit formula for the associated Finsler structure defined on the tangent space at each point.
 We also consider a family of Finsler metrics which contains as special cases the (asymmetric) metric itself and its arithmetic symmetrisation.

+In \S \ref{s:weighted}, we address some naturally arising questions concerning two families of weighted metrics which generalise the metrics we studied in the previous sections.

-In \S \ref{s:completion}, we address the question of completeness and completion for a weak metric space, a notion with which we deal later in the paper, namely, in the study of Teichm\"uller spaces of triangles and of triangulated surfaces equipped with singular flat metrics.
-We introduce notions of forward and backward Cauchy sequences, and a property which we call convergence-symmetry property for weak metric spaces.
-In a weak metric space having this property, a sequence is forward Cauchy if and only if it is backward Cauchy.
+In \S \ref{s:completion}, we study the questions of completeness and completion for an asymmetric metric space, notions with which we deal later in the paper, namely, in the study of Teichm\"uller spaces of triangles and of triangulated surfaces equipped with singular flat metrics.
+We introduce notions of forward and backward Cauchy sequences, and a property which we call convergence-symmetry property for asymmetric metric spaces.
+In a convergence-symmetric metric space, a sequence is forward Cauchy if and only if it is backward Cauchy.
 This allows us to talk simply of Cauchy sequences and completeness in metric spaces having the convergence-symmetry property.
-We show that in such a space, completeness is equivalent to the fact that the arithmetic symmetrisation, or, equivalently, the max symmetrisation, of the asymmetric metric, is complete.
+We show that in such a space, completeness is equivalent to the condition that the arithmetic symmetrisation, or, equivalently, the max symmetrisation, of the asymmetric metric, is complete.

-In \S \ref{s:topology}, we study the topology induced by the weak metric we defined on the space of singular Euclidean metrics on a compact surface with a fixed underlying triangulation introduced in \S \ref{s:surface}.
+In \S \ref{s:topology}, we study the topology induced by the asymmetric metric which we defined on the space of singular Euclidean metrics on a compact surface with a fixed underlying triangulation introduced in \S \ref{s:surface}.
 This topology is induced by the arithmetic or the max symmetrisation, and it leads to a natural notion of convergence of sequences in terms of the asymmetric metric.

-In \S \ref{s:completeness}, we show that the space of Euclidean triangles has the convergence-symmetry property for sequences, and that this space is complete in the sense defined in \S\S \ref{s:completion} and \ref{s:topology}.
-We then give an example of a family of metrics on a compact surface equipped with singular Euclidean metrics with a fixed underlying triangulation which neither has convergence-symmetry property nor is forward complete.
+In \S \ref{s:completeness}, we show that the space of Euclidean triangles satisfies the convergence-symmetry property for sequences, and that this space is complete in the sense defined in \S\S \ref{s:completion} and \ref{s:topology}.
+We then give an example of a family of metrics on a compact surface equipped with singular Euclidean metrics with a fixed underlying triangulation which is neither convergence-symmetric nor forward complete.

-In \S \ref{s:polygons}, we address some questions on spaces of Euclidean structures on a disc with a finite number of distinguished points on the boundary, where the disc equipped with such a metric is a triangulated convex polygon with vertices at the distinguished points.
-We equip such spaces with two different Finsler structures and their underlying metrics, and address some questions concerning these metrics.
+{\it Acknowledgements.} We are grateful to the referee of the first version of this paper for his or her very careful reading and insightful and helpful comments, in particular, for pointing out the relation between the metric we studied on the space of Euclidean triangles and an asymmetric Thompson distance.